microsoft/TypeScript-wiki/tsconfig.json.md

 ## Overview
 The presence of a `tsconfig.json` file in a directory indicates that the directory is the root of a TypeScript project.
-The `tsconfig.json` file specifies the root files and the compiler options required to compile the project.
+The `tsconfig.json` file specifies the root files and the compiler options required to compile the project. `tsconfig.json` is supported starting with TypeScript 1.5.
 A project is compiled in one of the following ways:

 ## Using tsconfig.json
 * By invoking tsc with no input files, in which case the compiler searches for the `tsconfig.json` file starting in the current directory and continuing up the parent directory chain.